open-telemetry/opentelemetry-collector-contrib/cmd/mdatagen/README.md

 See [metric-metadata.yaml](metric-metadata.yaml) for file format documentation.

-If adding a new receiver a `codegen.go` file should also be added to trigger the generation.
+If adding a new receiver a `doc.go` file should also be added to trigger the generation.
 See below for details.

 ## Build

-When `go generate` is run (it is run automatically in the make build targets) there are a few special build directives in `codegen.go` files:
+When `go generate` is run (it is run automatically in the make build targets) there are a few special build directives in `doc.go` files:

-`make install-tools` results in `cmd/mdatagen` being installed to `GOBIN`
+* `make install-tools` results in `cmd/mdatagen` being installed to `GOBIN`

+* `make generate` on root `opentelemetry-collector-contrib project` it will results in the code below

-[/receiver/hostmetricsreceiver/internal/scraper/cpuscraper/codegen.go](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/hostmetricsreceiver/internal/scraper/cpuscraper/codegen.go) runs `mdatagen` for the `hostmetricsreceiver` metadata.yaml which generates the [/receiver/hostmetricsreceiver/internal/scraper/cpuscraper/internal/metadata](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/hostmetricsreceiver/internal/scraper/cpuscraper/internal/metadata) package which has Go files containing metric and label metadata.
+[/receiver/hostmetricsreceiver/internal/scraper/cpuscraper/doc.go](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/hostmetricsreceiver/internal/scraper/cpuscraper/doc.go) runs `mdatagen` for the `hostmetricsreceiver` metadata.yaml which generates the [/receiver/hostmetricsreceiver/internal/scraper/cpuscraper/internal/metadata](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/hostmetricsreceiver/internal/scraper/cpuscraper/internal/metadata) package which has Go files containing metric and label metadata.